mike01/ifi/README.md

+# <span style="color:red">Please note: This respository has become staled due to relocation to GitLab.
+Visit https://gitlab.com/mike01/ for up-to-date versions.</span>

 ### General information
 This is IFi the interactive firewall.
 The main purpose is to build a firewall profile based on user decision while network is active.